EmilHvitfeldt/smltar/docs/13_data.md

 There are four main text data sets we use throughout this book to demonstrate building features for machine learning and training models.
 These data sets include texts of different languages, different lengths (short to long), and from very recent time periods to a few hundred years ago.

-These text data sets are not overly difficult to read into memory and prepare for analysis, but in many text modeling projects, the data itself may be in any of a number of formats from an API to literal paper.
+These text data sets are not overly difficult to read into memory and prepare for analysis; by contrast, in many text modeling projects, the data itself may be in any of a number of formats from an API to literal paper.
 Practitioners may need to use skills such as web scraping or connecting to databases to even begin their work.

-## H.C.
-Andersen fairy tales {#hcandersen}
+## Hans Christian Andersen fairy tales {#hcandersen}

-The **hcandersenr** [@R-hcandersenr] package includes the text of the 157 known fairy tales by the Danish author H.C.
-Andersen.
+The **hcandersenr** [@R-hcandersenr] package includes the text of the 157 known fairy tales by the Danish author Hans Christian Andersen (1805 - 1875).
 There are five different languages available, with:

 - 156 fairy tales in English,